 Today's Homeowner looks at dozens of datapoints on solar companies to come up with our data-driven rankings.
 It's not possible for a company to pay for preferential treatment in our rankings.
 We look at the following key factors in determining who should top our list:

-Hiring a licensed solar installer is critical.
-This ensures that the work is done properly using current installation best practices.
-Idaho's Division of Building Safety recently began to issue solar photovoltaic contracting licenses.
-If you're installing a solar thermal system, your installer must be a licensed plumbing contractor.
+Confirm that your solar installer is properly licensed.
+This help guarantee that the work is done properly using current installation best practices.
+Idaho's Division of Building Safety recently began issuing solar PV contracting licenses.
+If it's a solar thermal system you're after, your installer must be a licensed plumbing contractor.

-To find a solar installer that fits your budget, get free, detailed quotes from 3–5 providers.
-The quotes should list all costs as well as all solar equipment included.
-Comparing several quotes helps you identify the best value.
+To find a solar company that works with your budget, ask for free, detailed quotes from 3–5 providers.
+The quotes should outline all costs and list the solar equipment included.
+Comparing several quotes helps you identify the option that best fits your budget.

-Quality solar installations should have strong workmanship and performance warranties.
-A workmanship guarantee addresses any installation defects (such as poor alignment, cracks in the panels, or poor wiring), while a performance warranty ensures a certain level of energy production.
-Strong guarantees demonstrate a company's confidence in its work.
+Quality solar installations should have comprehensive workmanship and performance guarantees.
+The workmanship guarantee covers any installation problems such as poor alignment, cracks in the panels, or poor wiring.
+The performance guarantee promises a specific energy output level.
+Strong warranties indicate that a solar installer trusts its installations.

 Incentive Amount: